dplochcoder/HollowKnight.ScatteredAndLost/README.md

 2)  Create a new classic HK save file
 3)  Rescue Bretta from Fungal Wastes and acquire full movement, including Nail Arts, to access the DLC.

 For quick set up, install [DebugMod](https://github.com/TheMulhima/HollowKnight.DebugMod).
-Once your new save is loaded, activate the "Gear up" hook on the "Scattered and Lost" page of debug bindings, then warp to Dirtmouth bench.
+Once your new save is loaded, activate the "Gear up for content" hook on the "Scattered and Lost" page of debug bindings, then warp to Dirtmouth bench.
 This will tick the 'saved Bretta' flag, give all necessary movement, spells, and combat upgrades intended for the DLC.

 Bretta's House: C-Side implements a checkpointing system, where re-entering Bretta's house will always put you directly into the furthest room of the DLC you have reached.
 You can use DebugMod bindings to reset this checkpoint to replay the content without creating a new save file.

 ## The Plando

-To get the same experience as the HK8Y runners, download the HK8Y Plando in addition to the Scattered and Lost mod.
+To get the same experience as the HK8Y runners, download the HK8Y Plando (TODO: Link) in addition to the Scattered and Lost mod.
 See [SHO](https://www.smallhomothetyorganization.org/rando/plandoguide) for detailed instructions on installing plandos.

 The plando is a challenging experience crafted specifically for the best of HK's rando runners, and requires executing many difficult shade skips and other techniques to complete.
 The plando is also specifically designed to be played by two players in a cooperative [ItemSync](https://github.com/Shadudev/HollowKnight.MultiWorld/blob/master/ItemSyncMod/README.md) and cannot be experienced by a single player, so make sure you have a buddy to play with.